Start9Labs/documentation/README.md

 This project uses [Sphinx](https://www.sphinx-doc.org/en/master/usage/installation.html) and [Restructured Text](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html)

-`conf.py` is the configuration source for the Sphinx project
+`./source/conf.py` is the configuration source for the Sphinx project.

+The navigation structure is aligned with the folder/file organization under `./source/`.
+This is where the individual page `.rst` files live and can be edited.

 If any css or table of contents organization changes, run: `make clean html`